Blueman3612/KnightVision/DEPLOYMENT.md

    - These typically indicate that a file or directory doesn't exist at the expected path
    - Verify that you're using the correct directory structure in your build commands
    - Try simplifying the build process by using `cd` commands and relative paths

+## Troubleshooting Environment Variable Issues

+If you encounter errors related to missing environment variables:

+1. **Supabase authentication errors:**
+   - Error messages containing `NEXT_PUBLIC_SUPABASE_URL and NEXT_PUBLIC_SUPABASE_ANON_KEY env variables are required` indicate missing Supabase credentials.
+   - Add these variables in the AWS Amplify Console under "Environment variables":
+     - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL
+     - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase project's anonymous API key

+2. **Verifying environment variables:**
+   - In the Amplify Console, go to "Build details" for your latest build
+   - Check the logs to ensure environment variables are being correctly applied
+   - Variables should appear (with values redacted) in the build logs

+3. **Environment variable scope:**
+   - Ensure variables are applied to all branches that need them
+   - You can set branch-specific variables for different environments (dev/prod)

+4. **Testing locally before deployment:**
+   - Create a `.env.local` file in your frontend directory using the `.env.local.example` template
+   - Fill in the actual values for your environment variables
+   - Run `npm run dev` to test the application locally

 ## Maintenance